seycileli/Lottery/README.md

 This is a very simple code that I created for my father since he loves to play lol.

+This lotto simulator will generate 3 & 4 random numbers between 0-9

 The first method will generate 3 random numbers
 The second method will generate 4 random numbers